Sathyaish/Dekh/readme.md

 First, I'll write it as I think it should be, and then I'll compare notes, i.e. then I'll look at how *they* wrote it.

-### I still didn't understand a word you said.
-Say it again nicely.
+### No idea what you're talking.
+Explain it nicely.
 [Jasmine](https://jasmine.github.io/) is a unit-testing framework for testing your JavaScript applications.
 It must have been written in JavaScript (or one of its variants -- Babel, CoffeeScript, TypeScript) I imagine but I haven't looked.
 Who cares, anyway?

 Look, it so happened that I just saw the [Jasmine](https://jasmine.github.io/) API. .